Imagine the internet to be a huge shopping mall. Do you know whose voice would be the loudest in that mall?

 So, what are the channels through which VOC can be captured?

 VOC is not a single touchpoint in the marketing or sales funnel.
 Instead, it is a culmination of facts gathered from multiple sources or channels.

-It this diverse mode of collecting facts that makes VOC an excellent yardstick of customer satisfaction and loyalty.
+This diverse mode of collecting facts makes VOC an excellent yardstick of customer satisfaction and loyalty.

-It ensures that the ultimate understanding of customers is not biased based on a single source ad its specific nature.
+It ensures that the ultimate understanding of customers is not biased based on a single source and its specific nature.

-For example, customer feedback collected through in-app surveys and those collecting in-store would very vastly.
+For example, customer feedback collected through in-app surveys and that collected in-store would vary vastly.

 However, combining them both to arrive at a common understanding about customers would be vastly different.